2018 Paris knife attack

 On 12 May 2018, a 20-year-old Chechnya-born French citizen, armed with a knife, killed one pedestrian and injured four others near the Palais Garnier opera house in Paris, France, before being fatally shot by police.
 The stabbings were in the area of Rue Saint-Augustin and Passage Choiseul.
 French President Emmanuel Macron said France had "paid once again the price of blood but will not cede an inch to the enemies of freedom."
 The suspect, identified as Khamzat Azimov, had been on a counter-terrorism watchlist since 2016.
 Amaq News Agency posted a video of a hooded person pledging allegiance to Islamic State of Iraq and the Levant (ISIL) leader Abu Bakr al-Baghdadi, claimed to be the attacker.
 Europol classified the attack as jihadist terrorism.

 Incident

 Paris police cordon off area following the attack.

 The attack occurred at around 8:47 p.m., in the second arrondissement of Paris.
 Police first tried twice to stop the attacker with a stun-gun before shooting the suspect fatally when the stun-gun failed to incapacitate him.
 Footage from the scene shows people running northward from Rue Mehul into Rue Marsollier, and at least one individual on the corner of the streets potentially wounded.
 An unnamed witness was interviewed by France's BFM network, who stated that a young woman at the entrance of a restaurant was knifed in the neck, before being rescued, and the attacker moved to another street.
+The sole deceased victim of the attack was a 29-year-old man.